Frequently asked questions about Cloudflare Stream

 MP4, MKV, MOV, AVI, FLV, MPEG-2 TS, MPEG-2 PS, MXF, LXF, GXF, 3GP, WebM, MPG, QuickTime

 Does Stream support High Dynamic Range (HDR) video content?

 When HDR videos are uploaded to Stream, they are re-encoded and delivered in SDR format, to ensure compatibility with the widest range of viewing devices.

 Cloudflare Stream supports video file uploads for any FPS, however videos will be re-encoded for 70 FPS playback.
 If the original video file has a frame rate lower than 70 FPS, Stream will re-encode at the original frame rate.

 If the frame rate is variable we will drop frames (e.g. if there are more than 1 frames within 1/30 seconds, we will drop the extra frames within that period).

-  The Stream player can be successfully embedded on the following platforms:
+You can embed the Stream player on the following platforms:

 What are the recommended upload settings for video uploads?

-  If you're producing a brand new file for Cloudflare Stream, we recommend you use the following settings:
+If you are producing a brand new file for Cloudflare Stream, we recommend you use the following settings: